hungntt/BNTPP/README.md

 ### Training

-You can train the model with the following commands:
+You can train the model with the following commands in parallel:

 ```bash
 python main.py --dataset helpdesk